 Assists supervisor with other duties and special projects as needed.

-Bachelor’s degree in physical life science and clinical laboratory experience.
+Bachelor’s degree in physical life science and clinical laboratory experience; experience in an academic research lab setting.

 Demonstrated ability to perform tasks in an organized and systematic manner.